renatolinsdigital/reddit-like-app/README.md

 ### Top-level folders

- - domain: Holds code tied to this application only
+ - domain: Holds code tied to this application only.
+If the application scales for dealing with multiple domains (also known as system/application modules), this type of folder would be created for each domain.
+That way, we could have a domain folder called __users__ (for example) and its components, icons, hooks, etc., another folder called __payment__ and its components, icons, hooks, etc.
  - global-styles: Will reset/default core styling properties across the entire app
- - theme: Holds data for a 'themeable' styling approach, that can be the base for dark/light mode, switching themes on the fly, etc
+ - theme: Holds data for a 'themeable' styling approach, that can be the base for dark/light mode, switching themes on the fly, etc. A theme is to be shared between all application domains and is considered a company's product.
+That way, multiple applications within the company can have the same theme (look and feel) AND/OR one single app can have multiple themes selectable under a single format agreement (object/properties/tokens) between business, designers and developers
- - shared: This folder represent anything that could be shared between other applications.
+ - shared: This folder represent anything that could be shared between other applications (also known as the common folder).
 This folder holds the potential to becoming a private/internal library of components

 ### Overall comments